Hedge funds say au revoir to glitzy Monaco bash

 Hedge funds have started off well this year, though, with returns rising about 4 percent through to the end of May, and nearly four times the gains in the S&P 500.
 Assets under management rose by $18 billion in the first quarter.

-Despite the fall in delegate numbers compared with before 2008, organizers say attendance improved in 2015 versus the past few years.
+Despite the fall in delegate numbers compared with before 2008, organisers say attendance improved in 2015 versus the past few years.

 'TRICKLE DOWN'